By Dan Wright, Head of Supply Chain

 Supply chain principles – A framework for governance

 Over the last eighteen months, we have made strides forward with investment in our teams and systems to refine how we engage, communicate and process work across our developing supply chain.
-New finance and purchase ordering systems have facilitated enhanced governance in payment processing and we are working on how we can further improve with end-to-end automated reporting.
+New procurement systems have facilitated enhanced governance in payment processing and we are working on how we can further improve with end-to-end automated reporting.

 Working with industry bodies such as OEUK to ensure the sector has a joined up approach across the UK supply chain is central to further building trust in our industry.

-To deliver our renewable energy goals, it’s clear developers such as ourselves must work cooperatively with the businesses that we so much rely on to keep our projects on track in challenging market conditions.
-Better governance will foster confidence and resilience in supply chain businesses, meaning more business getting done and more renewable energy projects coming online, on time.
+To deliver our renewable energy goals, it’s clear developers such as ourselves must work cooperatively with the businesses that we rely on to keep our projects on track in challenging market conditions.
+Better governance will foster confidence and resilience in supply chain businesses, focusing on project delivery and more renewable energy projects coming online, on time.

 Striving for operational excellence

-In addition to the investment in our new finance systems, the Supply Chain team now holds dedicated weekly meetings to review outstanding invoices.
-These huddles have shown to improve invoice processing, with all relevant stakeholders in attendance meaning decisions can be made more quickly to unlock obstacles causing invoices to run overdue.
-Over the last 3 months, we have found this weekly meeting to reduce the number of invoices due by over 50%.
+In addition to the investment in a new procurement system, the Supply Chain team now holds dedicated weekly meetings with Finance to review outstanding invoices.
+These huddles have shown to improve invoice processing time, with all relevant stakeholders in attendance meaning decisions can be made more quickly to unlock obstacles causing invoices to run overdue.